 Summary of learning outcomes Number of questions in the examination 1.
 Understand how to establish and meet a client's investment objective.
 4 standard format 2.
 Understand the behaviour, performance, risk profile and correlation of key investment types.
 8 standard format 3.
 Understand the role of the investment manager.
 6 standard format 4.
 Understand discretionary and non-discretionary portfolio management.
 5 standard format 5.
 Understand investment fund objectives and approaches.
 2 standard format 6.
-Understand the fundamentals of economics applicable to investment management ent.
+Understand the fundamentals of economics applicable to investment management.
 5 standard format 7.
 Understand how investment returns are related to investment risk.
 7 standard format 8.
 Understand the principles and limitations of modern portfolio theory.
 7 standard format 9.
 Understand indices and performance measurement.
 12 standard format 10.
 Understand data and regression.
 2 standard format 11.
 Understand the principles of basic financial mathematics.
 2 standard format 12.
 Understand accounts and their interpretation.
 7 standard format 13.
 Understand information sources and disclosure obligations and bias thereof.
 3 standard format 14.
 Apply the principles of performance measurement and portfolio theory.
-20 case study based 15.
-Analyse, interpret and compare financial information and financial ratios. questions The season offices in the continuous of flexibility is in decimal as be used as a mid- - ftdd !t -
+20 case study based questions 15.
+Analyse, interpret and compare financial information and financial ratios.
+Tho test specification has an in-built element of flexibility.
+It is designed to be used as a guide for stu idv and is not a

-\The test specification has an in-built element of flexibility.
+The test specification has an in-built element of flexibility.
 It is designed to be used as a guide for study and is not a statement of actual number of questions that will appear in every exam.
 However, the number of questions testing each learning outcome will generally be within the range plus or minus 2 of the number indicated.